 6. Use different usernames and passwords on different platforms for maximum protection; so if someone figures out your security information, they’ll not have access to all your pages.

 7. Don’t make up silly email addresses.
 Bear in mind that you will need that email address as an adult for college applications, job applications, resumes, and scholarship opportunities.

 8. Don’t post pictures of yourself or others unless you mind them being shared with everyone.
 This includes pictures of you in compromising conditions.
 As a parent, try to review your child’s photos and texts before they are published online.

 9. Don’t talk to strangers online.
 If you receive personal messages from someone you don’t know personally, asking you to be friends with them.
 Do well to show your parents or older siblings about it.

 10. Think before you share anything: Young people look at social media as an opportunity to make their voices heard.
 They should have an understanding of the process reporters and writers follow before an article is published: writing and self-editing, submitting drafts, working with editors, and remaining disciplined and focused on style, facts, and grammar.

 11. Don’t get into chat rooms and reveal confidential things about yourself.
 Never share your full name, home address, phone number, Social Security number, passwords, names of family members, or credit card numbers.

 12. Don’t believe everything you see online: some might just be rumours or publicity stunts to create conversations.

 13. Be a voice for GOOD ONLY!

-14. Set time limits for your social media tours and don’t get swamped with the cyberspace madness and the fake life some people live out there.
+14. Set time limits for social media tours and don’t get caught up with cyberspace madness.